 Perennial Gardens: Dutch iris stand 18 to 24” tall, so they are a perfect height for the middle of a perennial border.
-If the soil in your perennial garden stays moist during the summer months, either plan to treat your Dutch iris as annuals or move them to a dryer spot.
+If the soil in your perennial garden gets hot and dry during the summer months, the bulbs may perennialize.
+If the soil stays moist and cool, you should expect to treat your Dutch iris as annuals.

 Containers: Dutch iris look great in containers – on their own or mixed with other plants to create a living bouquet.
 Sturdy stems keep the flowers standing tall and make it easy to admire the delicate beauty of the blossoms.

 Cutting Gardens: Dutch iris are one of the world’s most popular florist flowers.
 Their dramatic blossoms and long, straight stems are easy to arrange and last a long time in bouquets.
-They also combine beautifully with other spring flowers and flowering shrubs.
+They also combine beautifully with other early summer flowers and flowering shrubs.

 When to Plant: Dutch iris are planted in the fall, at the same time as tulips and daffodils.
 For best results, plant the bulbs within a month after receiving them.

-Depth and Spacing: Dig a 6” deep hole and incorporate peat moss or compost to help improve drainage.
+Depth and Spacing: Dig a 6" to 8” deep hole.
+To help improve drainage, you can mix in a little peat moss or compost.
 Plant the bulbs with the pointy end up, approximately 5” deep and 4” apart.

-Planting Tips: Like most bulbs, Dutch iris look best when they are planted in large groups.
+Planting Tips: Like most bulbs, Dutch iris look best planted in groups.
 For an impressive show, plant about a dozen bulbs per square foot.

-In warm climates, the bulbs may begin to produce foliage in late fall and early winter.
+In warm climates, Dutch iris may start producing foliage in late fall or early winter.
 Flowers will follow in spring.
 In colder areas you will not see any foliage until spring.

-Feel free to cut the flowers for bouquets.
-This will not harm the bulbs.
+Feel free to cut the flower stems for bouquets, leaving the foliage behind.

 When growing conditions are ideal, Dutch iris will come back to bloom a second year.
 In practice, most gardeners treat these bulbs as annuals and plant fresh bulbs each fall.

-In areas with wet summers, you can dig up your Dutch iris bulbs after the leaves have yellowed.
+In areas with wet summers, Dutch iris bulbs can be dug up after the leaves yellow.
 Store the dry bulbs in a dark, cool place and replant them the next fall.